DriveWorks/IntegrationThemeExample-StylingWithCSS/README.md

 ---

 This source code has been made available to demonstrate how you can integrate with DriveWorks using the DriveWorks Live API.
-This code is provided under the MIT license, for more details see LICENSE.md.
+This code is provided under the MIT license.
+For more details, see the included LICENSE file.

 The example requires that you have the latest DriveWorks Live SDK installed, operational and remotely accessible.